 From Highway 20 watch for signs directing you to Three Creek Lake right on the main drag.
 Head south on Elm Street and proceed for 16 miles until the road turns to gravel.
 Pretty quickly after turning to gravel, you will see a small parking area on the left with a kiosk and trail information on the right.
 This is the Park Meadow trailhead.
 So park already.

-Passes: A free, self-issue wilderness permit is required upon entering the wilderness.
-Beginning in 2021, a Central Cascades Wilderness Overnight Permit will be required to camp in this area between the Friday before Memorial Day and the final Friday of September.
+Passes: A Central Cascades Wilderness Overnight Permit is required to camp in this area between June 15th and October 15th.
 The permits will be available from recreation.gov and will go on sale in early April.
+A free, self-issue wilderness permit is required upon entering the wilderness.
+A Northwest Forest Pass is also required to park at this trailhead.
 The Central Cascades Wilderness Day-Use Permit is not required from this trailhead, if you are not planning on camping.